n20u/n20u.github.io/_posts/2017-10-15-markdown-cheatsheet.md

 ```

 ```
-No language indicated, so no syntax highlighting in Markdown Here (varies on Github).
+No language indicated, so no syntax highlighting in Markdown Here (varies on GitHub).
 But let's throw in a <b>tag</b>.
 ```